Black and White (picture book): Legacy

 Black and White has been credited with helping to change the perceptions of what a picture book could be.
 This book was quickly seen as an important way of connecting with kids during a digital age.
 Black and White has been labeled a transition text from traditional to digital picture books.
-Despite being enjoyed many children, when examining the book for use, teachers can feel that the complexity of the book is too much for children, while children who enjoy the book do so because of its complexity.
+Despite being enjoyed by many children, when examining the book for use, teachers can feel that the complexity of the book is too much for children, while children who enjoy the book do so because of its complexity.
 Teachers who do choose to use the book can do so in a way that demonstrates that the whole is greater than the sum of its parts and as an example of the value gained through group collaboration and discussion of literature.
-Black and White was seen as inspiring future books such as The Stinky Cheese Man and Other Fairly Stupid Tales by John Scieszka and Lane Smith.
+Black and White was seen as inspiring future books such as The Stinky Cheese Man and Other Fairly Stupid Tales by Jon Scieszka and Lane Smith.